petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

    ![Create fragment sets and fragments in your global site to use them throughout the other created sites.](./using-the-fragments-toolkit/images/04.png)

--  **Create a Basic Custom Element**: If you need to develop and manage react components, you can create a basic [custom element](../../../building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md), [host the application files in documents and media](../../../building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md#hosting-the-application-files), and [register the application as a client extension](../../../building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md#registering-the-application-with-liferay).
+-  **Create a Basic Custom Element**: If you must develop and manage react components, you can create a basic [custom element](../../../building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md), [host the application files in documents and media](../../../building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md#hosting-the-application-files), and [register the application as a client extension](../../../building-applications/client-extensions/front-end-client-extensions/tutorials/creating-a-basic-custom-element.md#registering-the-application-with-liferay).
 This way, you transform your React component into a widget and you can use it in your pages.

 -  {bdg-secondary}`Available: Liferay DXP 2023.Q4+/Portal 7.4 GA105+` **Create a React Fragment**: Instantiate a React component in a fragment using static JS imports.
 See the example code below and its comments.